serdarciplak/BlazorMonaco/README.md

 Blazor component for Microsoft's [Monaco Editor](https://github.com/Microsoft/monaco-editor) which powers Visual Studio Code.

-Only a little more than the basic functionality of Monaco Editor is currently supported, but the package will be updated regularly to cover all the features and use cases soon.
+Not the complete set of functionality of Monaco Editor is currently supported, but the package will be updated regularly to cover all the features and use cases soon.
 Any contributions, comments or suggestions are greatly welcome.
 Please feel free to contact me at [@serdarciplak](https://twitter.com/serdarciplak) or via GitHub.

 Current version of BlazorMonaco :
 * Works with Monaco Editor v0.20.0